ryttuo/angular-material-base/README.md

 This project is using a amb prefix (Angular Material Base) and you should change it to the property prefix for your project.

-## Default sass files and custom color palletes
+## Default sass styles files and custom color palletes

+In the theme.scss you can see curent color palletes

 ## Development server